Back Extension

 How to perform Back Extensions:

-• Starting Position: Lie face down on the ground with your arms bent, hands around your head, and legs fully extended behind you.
+- Starting Position: Lie face down on the ground with your arms bent, hands around your head, and legs together fully extended.

 Breathing Technique: